Buying an Off-Plan Property

 7. Is there proper protection in place?

 Talk to your conveyancer and ensure that the developer has insurance to protect you and to safeguard against them going bust.
-It will also help your case if they fail to finish the development.
+It will also help your case if they fail to finish the development to the agreed deadline.

 8. Can I see the property before completion?